2019 Champion of Champions: Knockout stages

 The final between Trump and Robertson was played as a best-of-19-frames match over two sessions on 10 November.
 The referee for the final was Desislava Bozhilova.
-Robertson won the first two frames of the match, including a break of 112 in the second frame, and took an early 3–1 lead.
+Robertson won the first two frames, including a break of 112 in the second frame, and took an early 3–1 lead.
 Trump then made three consecutive centuries in frames five to seven, totalling 367 points without reply, to go ahead 4–3.
-Breaks of 96 and 111 gave Robertson the next two frames to retake the lead at 5–4 between the two sessions.
+Breaks of 96 and 111 gave Robertson the next two frames to retake the lead at 5–4 after the first session.